CaenJones/ChromeSEC/README.md

 To do this, admins need to navigate to **Devices > Chrome > Settings > Users & browser settings** and select **Manifest V2 extension availability** and enable it.

 # Securing Sign Ins
-Ensuring the safety and integrity of an organization’s data is crucial.
-By using Google Admin’s comprehensive security measures, organizations can safeguard their information and implement strong user controls.
-Most, if not all controls mentioned in this section will appear in **Devices > Chrome > Settings > Devices**.
-Because of this, only a description of the change and its impact will be mentioned per subsection.
+Keeping an organization’s data safe is very important.
+Google Admin provides a range of security features that help organizations protect their information and set up strong controls for users.
+All of these controls can be found under **Devices > Chrome > Settings > Devices**.
+Therefore, only a short description of each change and its effects will be added in the following sections.

 ## Removing Return Instructions
 Oftentimes when an enterprise device is lost or stolen, admins can set up instructions on the login screen to have the device returned.
-However, this can lead to unauthorized access and disclosure of sensitive information.
-By disabling return instructions, admins can effectively brick a device until either returned or recovered.
+However, this can allow users to bypass locked mode and enter the signin menu.
+By disabling return instructions, admins can effectively brick a device until its either returned or recovered.

-Admins should choose to **disable with login screen** to completely prevent device access until manually unlocked by an authorized user.
-Along with appropriate wifi and settings controls, it would be nearly impossible to resell or access the stolen device.
+Admins should choose to **disable without login screen** to completely prevent device access until manually unlocked by an authorized user.
+Along with correct networking controls, it would be impossible to unenroll or resell the device.

 ## Disabling Guest Mode
 The guest account on Chrome devices lets users access a passwordless, policy-immune account with limited functionality.
 This could lead to unauthorized access/use of the device and could even be used to circumvent filtering and security protections put in place on the device.